 Plant Trial Evaluations for the horticulture industry

 Sharing of plant materials to support research activities in other botanic gardens around the world

 Prairie Urban Farm

 Green and Gold Garden

-The UABG has been the site of research on topics as diverse as fungal associations, mosses, forest fires, bat and frog monitoring, and oilsands and wetland reclamation.
+The University of Alberta Botanic Garden has been the site of research on topics as diverse as fungal associations, mosses, forest fires, bat and frog monitoring, oilsands and wetland reclamation, and getting children to appreciate the outdoors through dramatic play.
 The Garden is part of a global network of botanic gardens working to understand and preserve biodiversity, and has partnered in the Millennium Seed Bank at Kew Gardens in England, the largest plant conservation project in the world.

-As well as being a site for research projects, the DBG also provides support for research activities, including:
+As well as being a site for research projects, the UABG also provides support for research activities, including: